asynkron/protoactor-website/hugo/content/docs/training.md

 ### Proto.Cluster - Distributed systems made easy

-Learn how to leverage programming abstractions such as actors, grains, persistence and cluster pub-sub ,to built highly scalable, real-time, systems.
+Learn how to leverage programming abstractions such as actors, grains, persistence, and cluster pub-sub to built highly scalable, real-time, systems.

 #### Agenda